-- a. to facilitate ongoing feedback from community organizations on Policy P.011 (Community Use of Board Facilities) and P.023 (Parent and Community Involvement); - b. to suggest improvements to the policy; - c. ; - d. to assess the impact of CUS funding from the Ministry of Education on use of space and to make recommendations regarding that funding - e. to make recommendations to the TDSB in order to: - -increase the accessibility and use of school facilities by community groups -increase the concurrent use of school facilities by multiple community groups -increase revenues from the Province of Ontario to support CUS -improve and streamline the permit application process and reduce barriers to access.

--ensure access and equity considerations re CUS

-f. to collaborate with the work of other initiatives within TDSB as they impact on CUS: e.g. Model schools, Focus on Youth program, service integration, Continuing Education, access to pools, Toronto Lands corporation re: community use, Full Day Kindergarten, Priority School Initiative, Facilities Partnership Agreements (not a comprehensive list).
+- a. to facilitate ongoing feedback from community organizations on policy P.011 (Community Use of Board Facilities) and P.023 (Parent and Community Involvement). - b. to suggest improvements to the policies; - c. to provide an opportunity to explore the concept of Integrated Service Delivery (ISD) with community agencies and groups; - d. to assess the impact of Community Use of Schools (CUS) funding from the Ministry of Education on use of space and to make recommendations regarding that funding; - e. to make recommendations to the TDSB in order to: - -increase the accessibility and use of school facilities by community groups; - -increase the concurrent use of school facilities by multiple community groups; - -increase revenues from the Province of Ontario to support CUS; - -improve and streamline the permit application process and reduce barriers to access; - -ensure access and equity considerations re CUS; - f. to consider and coordinate the work of other initiatives within TDSB as they impact on CUS: e.g. Model schools, Focus on Youth program, service integration, Continuing Education, access to pools, Toronto Lands corporation re: community use, Facilities Partnership Agreements (not a comprehensive list).
 This may also involve the TDSB speaking to the City of Toronto and Province for areas under their jurisdiction.